Cyclokitty/100DaysOfCode2/log.md

 Decided I need a project I'll actually use.
 I tried out Electron because I'm going to make a dashboard app.
 At them moment I'm thinking todo, weather, and some kind of latest news displayer, or maybe Reddit.

 I followed a tut and made a countdown timer.
 Changed the text-shadow colour because the blue was nice but sunset orange is better!

+# Day 41: July 7, 2017

+More work learning Electron.
+I know how to make a menu for my dashboard project!